edgedb/edgedb/docs/edgeql/ddl/props.rst

 :eql:synopsis:`SET readonly := {true | false}`
     If ``true``, the property is considered *read-only*.
 Modifications of this property are prohibited once an object is created.
+All of the derived properties **must** preserve the original *read-only* value.

 :eql:synopsis:`SET ANNOTATION <annotation-name> := <value>`
     Set property :eql:synopsis:`<annotation-name>` to